 Instructors are required to meet with their students during the scheduled exam time during Finals Week for the full Fall and Spring Semesters, even if no exam is being administered.
+See the Final Exam Schedule.
 Atlantic City and Cape May campuses have exam schedules that are different from Mays Landing Campus.